jinwei1207/School_District_Analysis/README.md

 ## Purpose
 The purpose of this project is to evaluate the math and reading grades for Thomas High School students.
-A key dataset utilized in evaluating the analysis, indicates that there is evidence of academic dishonesty, as the grades for ninth grade students appear to have been altered.
+A key dataset  analysis indicates that there is evidence of academic dishonesty, as the grades for ninth grade students appear to have been altered.
 In an effort to uphold state-testing standards, a comparative analysis will be completed which will indicate whether replacing math and reading scores for Thomas High School ninth grade students with NaNs, which means ‘not a number’ and cannot be equal, will affect the overall analysis.

 ## PythonData Environment